OneAndZeroCoding/weather-app/README.md

 Weather app

-A basic weather app that fetching user the info he needs.
+A basic weather app that fetching user the info they need.